dipu-ray/dipu-ray/README.md

 Skills: HTML, CSS, Git & GitHub, Bootstrap, JavaScript and React.

-💻  I’m currently learning Web Application Development with Python.
+💻  I’m currently learning Web Application Development with Python. <br>
-👯  I’m looking to collaborate on Facebook and other social media.
+👯  I’m looking to collaborate on Facebook and other social media. <br>
-🤔  I’m looking for people who can help me with Coding.
+🤔  I’m looking for people who can help me with Coding. <br>
-💬  Ask me about everything without personal things.
+💬  Ask me about everything without personal things. <br>
-📫  How to reach me: Follow me on Facebook.
+📫  How to reach me: Follow me on Facebook. <br>
 ⚡  Fun fact: Practice practice and more than practice.

 Connect with me! <br><br>